-The recommendation is to use a high quality core bit specific for porcelain.
+Landmark Ceramics recommendation is to use a high quality core bit specific for porcelain.

 By using a low quality core bit, or a core bit not specific for porcelain, the likelihood of breaking the paver during drilling operation could increase.

-During drilling, it is always recommended the use of abundant water before, during, and after the drilling phase to minimize the presence or dispersion of ceramic powder and to cool down the cutter.
+During drilling, Landmark Ceramics always recommends the use of abundant water before, during, and after the drilling phase to minimize the presence or dispersion of ceramic powder and to cool down the cutter.

-Once the hole has been made, it is recommended to clean the hole with water, in order to remove all the dust from the surface of the paver created by the drilling.
+Once the hole has been made, Landmark Ceramics recommends to clean the hole with water, in order to remove all the dust from the surface of the paver created by the drilling.

-It is also possible, whenever needed, to adjust the shape of the hole created with specific tools that soften the cut made by milling eventual sharp/irregular edges of the hole.
+It is also possible, whenever needed, to adjust the shape of the hole created with specific tools that soften the cut made by milling eventual sharp/ irregular edges of the hole.